ea4gax/USRP_update/README.md

-How to update :
+# How to update
-  at click 'Control' tab of USRP, click 'Upgrade USRP' button!
+  click 'Control' tab of USRP, click 'Upgrade USRP' button!

 That's OK!